mekkablue/Glyphs-Scripts/README.txt

 ABOUT THE SCRIPTS

 Anchors
-Anchor Mover: GUI for moving anchors vertically in multiple glyphs.
+Anchor Mover 1: GUI for moving anchors vertically in multiple glyphs.
 Handy for getting all top anchors right after changing your cap height.
+Needs Vanilla.
+Anchor Mover 2: GUI for batch-processing anchors in multiple glyphs.
 Needs Vanilla.
 Move top anchors: Moves top anchors in all selected glyphs to the new_y value specified in the .py file.
 Put accents on new anchors in all layers: Moves 'acute', 'grave' and 'hookabovecomb' to the 'top_viet' anchor.
 Useful for Vietnamese double accents.
 Assumes that you have top_viet anchors in all layers of circumflex.
 Report top anchors: Report the y positions of all top anchors into the Macro Panel.